Last Updated: February 25, 2021

 India is one of the fastest-growing economies in the world.
 It is projected to average astonishing annual GDP growth of 7.7% between 2021 and 2024.
 So, let’s see how the red-hot economy affects startups on the sub-continent.

-The Indian government is serious about its commitment to startups3defined as entities aged seven or less and headquartered in India, which have an annual turnover of no more than INR 250 million and protection from hackers.
+The Indian government is serious about its commitment to startups and protection from hackers.

 The Startup India initiative, which the government’s Department of Industrial Policy and Promotion launched in 2016, aims to support entrepreneurs and create a robust startup ecosystem.

 And up to half of India’s 1.3 billion people are considering taking advantage of the government initiative and launching their own startup!
 Smashing stuff!